hoffmanick/fairos/aim2.md

       </button>
       <div class="collapse" id="readMore_year3">
           <div class="read-more-content" style="width:90%;padding-left:5%;padding-right:5%;padding-top:2%;padding-bottom:2%;">
-            <p>Interoperability and reproducibility are only part of the FAIROS puzzle.
+            <p>Interoperability and reproducibility are only part of the open science puzzle.
 Repositories require trust and practitioners require skills to implement sustainable ethical open science practices.
 The focus in Year 3 is on solidifying the adoption of better data science and curation practices to support ethical open science in the future, and to preserve the critical role that small- and mid-scale data resources provide in the information architecture of the sciences.
 We will support the adoption of best practices through continued engagement with early career researchers, while re-engaging members within the Informatics  domain to address technical gaps identified through the Years 1 and 2 hackathon efforts.
 Year 3 activities  will also focus on software practices that can support trust in online data repositories, including OAuth systems, data versioning, JSON-LD serialization, APIs, and other technical architecture that is required to  properly support ethical open science.
 The hackathon will focus on implementation of software practices within community-curated data repositories, and follow-up webinars will focus on developing and refining documentation of best practices for  implementing these applications and tools within Quaternary community-curated data repositories.
 </p>
           </div>
       </div>